MG-SOFT NETCONF Simulator

 MG-SOFT NETCONF Simulator can simulate numerous NETCONF servers that appear to NMS as real NETCONF devices.

-Simulated servers support a wide range of standard NETCONF capabilities (base NETCONF 1.0, base NETCONF 1.1, writable running datastore, candidate datastore, startup datastore, XPath filtering, configuration validation 1.0 and 1.1, rollback-on-error edit-config option, yang-library, with-defaults data handling (RFC 6243) , etc. Other capabilities can be supported by configuring a corresponding YANG profile.
+Simulated servers support a wide range of standard NETCONF capabilities (base NETCONF 1.0, base NETCONF 1.1, writable running datastore, candidate datastore, startup datastore, basic notifications (RFC 6470), XPath filtering, configuration validation 1.0 and 1.1, rollback-on-error edit-config option, yang-library, with-defaults data handling (RFC 6243), and so on).
+Other capabilities can be supported by configuring a corresponding YANG profile.
 Besides, simulated servers support also all standard NETCONF operations, like get, get-config, edit-config, copy-config, delete-config, commit, etc.

 NETCONF Simulator "implements" the ietf-yang-library and ietf-netconf-monitoring YANG modules, meaning that all YANG modules you assign to a simulated server will be automatically announced as supported in these two modules and available for download by NETCONF clients.

-Furthermore, the management console lets you configure access profiles containing NETCONF access parameters, including user credentials and X.509 certificates.
+Furthermore, the management console lets you configure access profiles containing NETCONF access parameters, including user credentials, X.509 certificates and Call Home options.
 Access profiles can be assigned to one or more simulated NETCONF servers in order to control their accessibility on the network.

 MG-SOFT NETCONF Simulator is a Java(TM) application that can be used on 64-bit MS Windows operating systems with 64-bit Oracle Java version 8 or later, or with AdoptOpenJDK 11 or later installed.
 For detailed system requirements please consult the section 2.1 in the User Manual.